ChristinaManara/Data-Driven-Models-in-Engineering-Applications/README.md

 3. Perform a small number of deterministic simulations for different values of r, and use these solutions as your initial data set.
 Implement the PCA/POD method to reduce the dimensionality of the linear system that describes the problem and perform the Monte Carlo simulation on the reduced system.
 Compare the pdf of T at point (0.5,0.5) to the one from the previous question.

 # Exercise 3

+*Extreme Driving Detection

+You are given the records of the sensors of a driver’s smartphone (accelerometer, gyroscope and GPS) for a number of trips.
+The data are in a completely anonymized format.
+You are asked to detect extreme turning movements.
+Compare the results of, at least, three different algorithms.